dhrubo55/personal-blog/content/posts/day-63-alert-system-for-java-outofmemory-error.md

     }
 ```

 in this method we are looking for a pool which is of type HEAP and also in its name contains the word old.
-This is one way we can find the Tenured gen pool
+This is one way we can find the Tenured gen pool.

+So using this pools size and its threshold we can make alert service that will give us alert when memory is low.
+That way we can take necessary steps to prevent OOM error.